JonathanSLi/Face-Generation-using-DCGANS/README.md

 # Face-Generation-using-DCGANS-

 This project is a part of Udacity's Deep Learning Nanodegree.
-Defined and trained a DCGAN on a dataset of faces.
+Defined and trained a DCGAN on a dataset of celebrity faces.

 ## Goal
 get a generator network to generate *new* images of faces that look as realistic as possible!